-Over 80% of global merchandise trade by volume is carried by sea44, with the Strait of Malacca being one of the busiest shipping lanes in the world.
+Over 80% of global merchandise trade by volume is carried by sea.
 Although the number of vessels has increased slightly in recent times (Exhibit 3.6), over the past 20 years vessel sizes have increased markedly as shipping companies seek to optimise costs through economies of scale.
-For ships built in the last four years, oil tankers are nine times larger, container ships four times larger, general cargo ships are three times larger and bulk carriers twice as large as ships built 20 years ago.45
+For ships built in the last four years, oil tankers are nine times larger, container ships four times larger, general cargo ships are three times larger and bulk carriers twice as large as ships built 20 years ago.

 A 2019 OECD study explored the effect of digitalisation on multi-factor productivity (MFP).
-Adopting high-speed broadband resulted in MFP for the average firm increasing by 1.4%, with large firms achieving an increase of 1.9%.46 BCG noted that dynamic pricing enabled through advanced analytics for container vessels resulted in profitability increases of between 3-5%.47
+Adopting high-speed broadband resulted in MFP for the average firm increasing by 1.4%, with large firms achieving an increase of 1.9%.
+BCG noted that dynamic pricing enabled through advanced analytics for container vessels resulted in profitability increases of between 3-5%.